tkhq/sdk/examples/react-components/README.md

 $ pnpm run dev
 ```

 This command will run a NextJS app on port 3000.
-If you navigate to http://localhost:3000 in your browser, you can follow the prompts to start an oauth activity.
+If you navigate to http://localhost:3000 in your browser, the example app using auth components should be ready to use!